processone/ejabberd/CONTAINER.md

 #### Podman build

-To build the image using Podman, please notice:

-- `EXPOSE 4369-4399` port range is not supported, remove that in Dockerfile
+Some minor remarks:

-- It mentions that `healthcheck` is not supported by the Open Container Initiative image format
+- When building, it mentions that `healthcheck` is not supported by the Open Container Initiative image format
-- to start with command `live`, you may want to add environment variable `EJABBERD_BYPASS_WARNINGS=true`
+- To start with command `live`, you may want to add environment variable `EJABBERD_BYPASS_WARNINGS=true`

 ```bash
 podman build \